Headaches - cluster

 Auras and Stroke

 Some people with cluster headaches experience migraine-like aura.
 Research suggests that headaches that are accompanied by aura may increase the risk of stroke or transient ischemic attack (TIA).
 TIA symptoms are similar to those of stroke, but last only briefly.
 However, people who have had a TIA are at increased risk for later having a stroke.
 People with cluster headaches may have risk factors for stroke, such as smoking.
 However, there currently is no data that indicates a cluster headache increases the risk of stroke.

 Cluster headaches are rare, affecting less than 1% of the population.

 Cluster headaches can affect all ages, from children to older people, but are most common from young adulthood through middle age.
 In men, the typical age of onset is in the 30s.
 In women, cluster headaches usually develop in the 60s.

-Men are 3 to 4 times more likely to have cluster headaches than women.
+Men are 3 to 4 times more likely to have cluster headaches than women, especially for chronic cluster.
 Unlike with migraines, fluctuations in estrogen and other female hormones do not appear to play a role in cluster headaches.

 Lifestyle factors play a role in cluster headaches.
 They include: